-CLOSING A SESSION
+CLOSING A SESSION (IOS ONLY)

-To close a session, tap on [Disconnect], in the bottom tab bar.
+To close a session, tap on Disconnect, in the tab bar.
 You are brought to the welcome page.
 The session you were working on is automatically saved when closed.

-You can close a session by closing all the windows related to this session or with File > Close session.
+On macOS, you can close a session by closing all the windows related to this session or with File > Close session.
 The session is automatically saved.

-Because an offline mode is available, you can go offline using the Online Switch of the Inspector i without closing a session.
+Because an offline mode is available, you can go offline without closing a session.